singhabhishek2203/Simple-web-contact-form/README.md

 # Simple-web-contact-form
-It is a part of one the codementor projects.
+It is one of the codementor projects that I did.

 visit https://www.codementor.io/projects for more information.